jkwarren/School-Projects/README.md

 <p>Date: December 2022</p>

 <p>AnagramTester.java is the main file to run, when running you can use either text file small-words.txt or words.txt.
 Then, you can input a word and get anagrams of the word at a max word length.</p>

+## Logisim Evolution Computer Architecture Projects
+(requires Logisim Evolution to view/run)
+<p>These projects are all simulations of working parts in computers</p>
+1. ARM Processor: ARM_1.circ
+2. Binary Counter: counter.circ
+3. A 4 by 3 memory: memory_4_by_3.circ
+4. Ripple Carry Adder: ripple_carry_adder.circ